Super-Newman/lanime_dev/_posts/2014-08-01-a-whole-new-year.markdown

 ---
 layout: post
-title:  "A whole new year!"
+title:  "A Whole New Year!"
 date:   2014-08-01 08:00:00

 ---